-league.
-The squad improved its win total by six games and notched
+the league.
+The squad improved its win total by six games and

-its most overall wins since 2008-09 and notching a winning mark in
+notched its most overall wins since 2008-09 and notching a winning

-league play for the first time since the 2006-07 campaign.
-After a
+mark in league play for the first time since the 2006-07 campaign.

-At the Mount, he has coached three 1,000-point scorer, an All-NEC second-team selection, an All-NEC Rookie team selection, two NEC Player of the Week and two NEC Rookie of the Week award winners.
+At the Mount, Whitten has coached three 1,000-point scorers, two All-NEC second-team selections, an All-NEC Rookie team selection, one NEC All-Tournament Team selection, two NEC Player of the Week and two NEC Rookie of the Week award winners.
 He picked up his 250th career victory and 30th as the Mount head coach with an 86-57 win against Quinnipiac on Jan.
 30, 2010.